-Economic globalisation, the removal of cross-border trade barriers and advances in transportation mean that it has never been easier to find a manufacturing or wholesaling partner globally.
+Economic globalisation, the removal of cross-border trade barriers and advances in transportation, mean it has never been easier to find a manufacturing or wholesaling partner halfway around the world.

 For decades vast trade fairs such as the renowned Canton Fair were Chinese exporters’ main link to foreign buyers.
-International buyers could touch and feel the products on offer to gauge quality, gain direct contacts to the suppliers/manufacturers in their industry and start to build a relationship.
+UK buyers could touch and feel the products on offer to gauge quality, gain direct contacts to the suppliers/manufacturers in their industry, and start to build a relationship.

-The outbreak of the COVID-19 pandemic and subsequent travel restrictions as well as trade fair cancellations (the Canton Fair which was cancelled for the first time in 63 years), resulted in an accelerated shift towards digital and remote engagement.
+The outbreak of the COVID-19 pandemic and subsequent travel restrictions as well as trade fair cancelations (such as the Canton Fair which was cancelled for the first time in 63 years), resulted in an accelerated shift towards digital and remote engagement.

-According to recent findings from McKinsey1, 70% to 80% of B2B buyers now prefer remote human interactions and digital service because of the ease of online scheduling, savings on travel expenses and safety concerns.
+According to recent findings from McKinsey1, 70%~80% of B2B buyers now prefer remote human interactions and digital service, because of the ease of online scheduling, savings on travel expenses, and safety concerns.
 The research also shows that 70% of B2B buyers are now open to place high-ticket orders that exceed $50,000 online through end-to-end digital self-serve.

 Disclaimer: Before making any purchases from Alibaba.com, be sure you read the most up-to-date information and safeguards to protect your purchase.